 Consolidated Financial Statements: International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and Part 9 of Book 2 of the Dutch Civil Code.
 Corporate Financial Statements, Report by the Board of Management and the Supervisory Board: Part 9 of Book 2 of the Dutch Civil Code.
+Sustainability information including GRI Standards (comprehensive option)

-Sustainability information including the CO2e emission data 2019 (Scope 1 and 2) and the underlying energy data: GRI Standards (comprehensive option) and the applied supplemental reporting criteria as disclosed in Appendix 3: Transparency of the Integrated Annual Report.
-These criteria include the Greenhouse Gas Protocol (WRI/WBCSD).
+Sustainability information including the CO2e emission data 2019 (Scope 1 and 2) and the underlying energy data: